 That works out to 62 days straight – 24 hours a day – to recollect over the course of 5 seconds for each day – everything that happened during each day of my life.

-Thing is, monks aren’t sitting for 62 days straight and then claiming to have seen all their past lives, or even just to recall their present day lives.
-They sit for a couple hours, a day or so straight, and then are telling us they’ve just recalled their 147,845 past lives.
+Thing is, monks aren’t sitting for 62 days straight and then claiming to have seen all their past lives, or even just to recall their present-day lives.
+They sit for a couple hours, a day or so straight, and they are telling us they’ve just recalled their 147,845 past lives.

 I’m skeptical.
 No, I’m more than skeptical.

 Maybe, and I’m betting this would be the answer I’d get –

 “The minds of monks while recalling past lives work very fast.
 They’re able to recall whole days or years of existence in split seconds.
 They are not bound by time.”